AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/14_generators.md

 ```

 - Our new generator will loop over the array and print one value at a time every time we call `.next()`.
-- if you are only concerned about getting the value then use `.next().value` and it will not print the status of the generator
+- if you are only concerned about getting the value, then use `.next().value` and it will not print the status of the generator

 &nbsp;